 Some energy giants offer bill payment assistance to their customers.
 New York-based ConEdison, for example, is offering monthly discounts to customers who are on Social Security and some other government assistance programs.

-Some utility companies allow you to pay the same amount every month over the full year to avoid huge spikes in your bill during cooling and heating seasons.
+Some utility companies allow you to pay the same amount every month over the full year to avoid huge spikes in your bill during cooling seasons.

 Visit your utility company’s website or give them a call and ask about discounts, budget billing and other options that could help you reduce your AC costs this summer.